 Ithaca College London Center, Short-Term IC Faculty Led programs, and Exchange programs.

-Any other accredited program in the world that IC does not have an agreement with.
+Any other accredited program in the world with which IC does not have an agreement.

 Interest in internship placements abroad is becoming popular amongst the Ithaca College student population.
 It comes at a time when job competition is fierce and students know that work experience abroad will give them an advantage in the job market.
 Many students take part in international internship placements at our London Center, on affiliated programs, and on non-affiliated programs, while others choose to take part in college-sponsored internship placements.